-Regenerative agriculture is a knowledge-intensive, systems-based approach grounded in ecological thinking.
-It is not simply reducible to a handful of practices, instead it's guided by principles and outcomes.
-Even within organic systems growing the same crops and using the same tillage, management choices like cover crop type and frequency and the use of compost, have significant effects on soil health over the long-term [85].
-Researchers studying nine different vegetable systems, some organic, some conventional, over almost twenty years found that only one of those systems-an organic corn-tomato-cover crop and manure system-increased soil organic carbon along the full soil profile [102].
+Regenerative agriculture is a knowledge-intensive, systemsapproach grounded in ecological thinking.
+It is not simply re to a handful of practices, instead it's guided by principles an outcomes.
+Even within organic systems growing the same cr using the same tillage, management choices like cover crop frequency and the use of compost, have significant effects or health over the long-term [85].
+Researchers studying nine d vegetable systems, some organic, some conventional, over al twenty years found that only one of those systems-an organ corn-tomato-cover crop and manure system-increased soil carbon along the full soil profile [102].

-The potential and rate of soil carbon sequestration for any farming system depends on many interacting factors [85,130,131] including: existing and historic soil organic carbon content, climate and landscape position, and length of growing season [See Sidebar for more factors].
+The potential and rate of soil carbon sequestration for any fa system depends on many interacting factors [85,130,131] including: existing and historic soil organic carbon content, climate and landscape position, and length of growing season [See Sidebar for more factors].